 Success PLUS is available for free, ongoing, one-on-one peer assistance with college and life success skills.
 They offer assistance in time management, effective study habits, test-taking strategies, note-taking methods, and more.

 FUEL NKU is Northern Kentucky University's on-campus food pantry run by students, for students.
 They offer FREE produce, refrigerated, frozen, and non-perishable food and toiletry items.
 Just bring your current NKU All Card.

 NKU's Center for Student Inclusiveness goal is inclusion diversity, collaboration, and innovation.
-The Center includes: African-American Student Initiatives, Disability Programs and Services, Latino Programs and Services, LGBTQ Programs and Services, Norse Violence Prevention, and Parents Attending College.
+The Center includes: African-American Student Initiatives, Office of Student Accessibility, Latino Programs and Services, LGBTQ Programs and Services, Norse Violence Prevention, and Parents Attending College.

 NKU's Financial Assistance office is a great resource for any questions you have about the cost of college and types of aid available.
 You can also stop by NKU OneStop to talk to someone in person.